devilExE3/automataV2/automata.md

 ```
 # Functions
 Functions are blocks of code that can be executed arbitrarly.
 A function contains a head and a body.
-The function's body denotes the paramaters.
+The function's head denotes the paramaters.
 The function's body denotes the code to be run when called.
 The function can also return a value by `return`-ing it.
 By default the function returns the `nil` variable.
 The function's parameters can also be type-enforced, meaning automata will error out when calling with invalid parameter types.
-Another thing to keep in mind, your program will be ran as it were a function block.
+Another thing to keep in mind, your program will be ran as it were a function body.
 ## Examples
 Loosly enforced types.
 May error if called with function, object or `nil` type variable
 ```
 fun($a, $b)
     return $a + $b